Doolin’ – Halfway to Irish Fair!

 A concert to support Irish Fair of Minnesota!
 Proceeds from food and bar sales will go to support IFMN.
-Other events will include a whiskey tasting and a silent auction.
+Events at 4:30 will include food, bar, silent auction, and tickets to a whiskey tasting in the McKiernan Library that evening.

 Doolin’, Irish music from France, formed in Toulouse in 2005 and comprises six accomplished and eclectic musicians who have gained fame through their music.
 French in origin – though easily mistaken for Irish musicians – this sextet (guitar, bodhrán, violin, tin whistle, accordion/vocals, bass) brings a fresh approach to Irish music.
 Inspired by the purest tradition, Doolin’ combines instrumentals, vocals and original compositions in a resolutely modern style.
 The arrangements, at times taking their inspiration from pop-rock, folk, jazz, funk or even rap (and always in the best taste), emit great energy.